- Peperomia prostrata - String of Turtles

-Peperomia prostrata is a small trailing plant from the Piperaceae family with round succulent leaves which resemble turtle shells.
-This plant is native to rainforests in Brazil.
+Peperomia prostrata is part of the Piperaceae family and its native range is Ecuador.
+Leaves are round and succulent that have a likeness to turtle shells.
 They form a thick mat of growth and will cascade over the sides of a pot.

 Delivery & Returns

 Please be aware that your plant may vary from the picture as this is a living item.
 Variations of shape and colour are perfectly natural and to be expected.
 We will send you a plant as close to the picture and description as possible.
 The picture shown is an example of what's in stock unless stated otherwise.

 Our plants are sent with a detailed care guide to help you look after them.
 You must provide the adequate conditions to keep them alive.

 We can only ship within the UK.
 Orders from abroad cannot be fulfilled and will be cancelled & refunded.

 We pack and ship all orders on Mondays, Tuesdays, Wednesdays and Thursdays to prevent plants waiting in transit over the weekend.

 We do send all our plants via next day delivery, however couriers can sometimes take longer.